 Whether it’s blowing, raining, or even thundering, your tent needs to be waterproofed so that you stay dry and comfortable during your escape from the rat race.

-Also, keep in mind that water can come from above or below and you need to be prepared for both.
+Also, keep in mind that water can come from above, below, or from the side and you need to be prepared for it no matter what.

 Selecting Suitable Terrain for Your Tent